Ankush2625/docker-mendix-buildpack/README.md

 ### Advanced feature: full-build

 To save build time, the build pack will normally use a pre-built rootfs from Docker Hub.
-This rootfs is prepared nightly by Mendix using [this](https://github.com/mendix/docker-mendix-buildpack/blob/master/Dockerfile.rootfs.bionic) Dockerfile.
+This rootfs is prepared nightly by Mendix using [this](https://github.com/mendix/docker-mendix-buildpack/blob/master/Dockerfile.rootfs.jammy) Dockerfile.
 If you want to build the root-fs yourself you can use the following script:

 ```
 docker build --build-arg BUILD_PATH=<mendix-project-location> \
-	-t <root-fs-image-tag> -f Dockerfile.rootfs.bionic .
+	-t <root-fs-image-tag> -f Dockerfile.rootfs.jammy .
 ```

 After that you can build the target image with the next command: